aikyam space

 Nidhi Sudhan is an adventurer armed with a map and a compass that points towards the most challenging path.
 And of course, that’s the one she takes, until she finds an even more daunting one.
 Speaking with her, one ends up likening her to an eager hiker, in search of steeper, taller, scarier peaks.

-The 12-year-old Nidhi who pored over psychology books would be far from surprised to know that she is now the Co-Founder and Director of Citizen Digital Foundation and deeply studies behavioural design in digital technologies.
+The 12-year-old Nidhi, who pored over psychology books, would be far from surprised to know that she is now the Co-Founder and Director of Citizen Digital Foundation and deeply studies behavioural design in digital technologies.
 During the decades in between, she traversed exciting trails.
 As a young English Literature graduate from Kerala University, she worked as a copywriter and quickly noticed that writing and communication, blended with media, could cast quite a spell on the public.
 And there began her love for the media.

 “The single thing that sets war refugees apart from you and me is that one fine day, a bomb dropped upon their homes.
-It could happen to any of us; people receiving aid are not to be considered any less than those extending aid."
+It could happen to any of us, yet we sometimes see people seeking asylum as a less-than.”

-Following a year of relief work, Nidhi set out to learn more about digital media and arrived at the threshold of Nottingham Business School for an MBA.
-Towards the end of the course, she found herself facing a quandary; on the one hand was the comfortable possibility of working at a top digital media company, and on the other hand, her increasing interest in the intersection of behavioural science and digital media.
-Her research during the MBA revealed a lack of information and media literacy, especially around data privacy, in India.
+Towards the end of the course, she found herself facing a quandary.
+On the one hand was the comfortable possibility of working at a top digital media company.
+On the other, her increasing interest in the intersection of behavioural science and digital media.
+Her research during the MBA course revealed a lack of information and media literacy, especially around data privacy, in India.
 Several rounds of conversations with her lecturers and much self-reflection later, she knew that the answer was dangling before her.
 There was work to be done in India.

 “The start was far from smooth.
 I was hounded by a million doubts.
 Will this make sense?
 What if concerns surrounding data privacy don’t seem relevant to the public?
 Who will listen?”
 Nidhi recalls the days she weighed her options and stared at her new summit in awe.
 On finding a co-founder in Vijesh Ram and encouraged by the enthusiastic cheer from her partner, Nidhi began her ascent in August 2021.